 6 months After breakup, it can be difficult to know what to expect emotionally.
 There are months of sadness, anger, and resentment that come with the territory.
 But there is hope!
 You might think you will never find love again or have a happy relationship again – but this isn’t true!
-This blog post discusses 6 months after break up: what to expect and how to get through it.
+Today we are goanna discusses 6 months after break up: what to expect and how to get through it.

 It’s important for you not to abandon your quest for love in this time of need: just because one relationship didn’t work out doesn’t mean another couldn’t or won’t.
 You might think you will never find love again or have a happy relationship ever again – but this isn’t true!
 Yes, it may take some time before things start feeling better.
 However, if you’re willing to put in the effort now into healing yourself from any emotions left over from your last breakup (which we’ll discuss below), then the future will look a whole lot different.

-After a breakup, you may feel like it’s too difficult or impossible to move on from this person and agree with the popular phrase “you will never find love again.”
-You’ll be sad that they’re no longer there for you in your life and feel as if something is wrong with yourself because of how much you feel after the relationship ended.
+After a breakup, you may feel like it’s too difficult or impossible to move on from this person, and agree with the popular phrase “you will never find love again.”
+You’ll be sad that they’re no longer there for you in your life and feel as if something is wrong with you because of how much you feel after the relationship ended.

+Yes, it is.
 It’s normal to feel this way for a little while after the breakup occurs, and you then have to start rebuilding your life again without them in it – but how long does that feeling typically last?
+According to psychologist Dr. John Gottman, “The most severe distress usually lasts 18 months.”
+That doesn’t mean that you’re not over your ex, but rather just feeling the pain of missing them.
+In order to recover after a breakup and return to being your happy self again, there are things you can do in order to help get back on your feet.

-This will allow for “unplugged” time for yourself where you are not thinking about your ex
+This will allow for “unplugged” time for yourself when you are not thinking about your ex.

-This will give you a sense of closure and allow for you to remember everything that was good about the relationship
+This will give you a sense of closure and allow you to remember everything that was good about the relationship.

 As time starts to pass, you may find that your ex has moved on and is happier without you.
 The amount of time needed for an individual to recover from a breakup will vary depending on the person, but in general, it takes about six months or more before someone feels ready to start dating again.
 After all, if they were so moved on, they wouldn’t be back doing what they did before.